 I have never, in. my. life. touched a pair of leggings as buttery soft as Vuori.
 They are a luxury I received as a Christmas present and I absolutely love them.
 I can’t actually describe the silky cool way they feel against your skin, but they are definitely a splurge and ultimate in comfort.

-If you are looking for cute, casual, everyday leggings for running around town or lounging around the house, stores like Marshalls, Target, Gap, Kohls, and Walmart can give you some great options (often for $40 or less a pair if you look for sales).
+If you are looking for cute, casual, everyday leggings for running around town or lounging around the house, stores like Marshalls, Target, Gap, Sierra, Kohls, and Walmart can give you some great options (often for $25 or less a pair if you look for sales).

 If you don’t need technical, performance wear, I would purchase these every time.
-For me, that includes leggings purchased for working out at the gym as well, but I shower and change out of that sweaty gear immediately.
+For me, that includes leggings purchased for working out at the gym as well, but recommend showering and changing out of that sweaty gear immediately.